- Files to install

 To configure the setup properties of each file

 , select the file and click the "Properties" button.
 You have the ability to create a shortcut with a command line for one or more files, manage the file versions when updating the application, manage the automatic data modification, ...
-See Properties of files
+For more details, see Properties of files

 For a network setup

-When performing a network setup, the wizard for creating the setup program allows you to choose the computer on which each file must be installed.
+When performing a network setup, the setup program creation wizard allows you to choose the computer on which each file must be installed.
 Each file can be installed:

 - on the server only (data files shared by all the users for example).

-- on the user computers only (the executable of the application for example).
+- on the user computers only (the application executable for example).

 - both on the server and on the user computers (a ".INI" file for example, used to configure the application installed on the server with the default parameters and the applications installed on the user computers with parameters specific to the users).